-AC input for the charger must be plugged into an appropriate, over-current protected three prong outlet OR routed through a separate dedicated fuse or circuit breaker on an AC distribution panel with proper safety/earth chassis ground in accordance with all local codes and ordinances.
+AC input for the charger must be plugged into an appropriate, over-current protected three prong outlet OR routed through a separate dedicated fuse or circuit breaker on an AC distribution panel with proper safety/ earth chassis ground in accordance with all local codes and ordinances.

-CAUTION (230 VAC applications only): If AC input is derived from a source consisting of two HOT leads (phase-to-phase 230 VAC input voltage), an external fuse or circuit breaker must be used to protect the unfused (formerly NEUTRAL, now HOT) lead.
+CAUTION (230 VAC applications only): If AC input is derived from a source consisting of two HOT leads (phaseto-phase 230 VAC input voltage), an external fuse or circuit breaker must be used to protect the unfused (formerly NEUTRAL, now HOT) lead.
+A note about the AC Input Fuse: The AC input of your charger is protected by an input fuse located inside the unit.
+Due to the current limiting characteristics of the charger, it is highly unlikely that this fuse will blow unless a malfunction occurs within the charger.
+The fuse is not user replaceable.
+Replacement of the fuse must be preformed by a qualified service person.

-3) Input Fuse Replacement